Erik84750/Nextion_DCC-EX_enclosure/README.md

   b. the battery holder and charging circuitry are contained on one PCB with specific mounting holes.
 Use this reference as a source: https://tinyurl.com/5b3ys9ak
     Make sure a 5V DC output version is used.
 See picture below for modification instructions for this charger/UPS module.
     Part 1: desolder the 2 SMD LED's and replace with wiring to the two 3mm LED's on the front panel; wiring is "common positive".
+This means that the LED anodes both are connected together to the positive pad, and that the LED cathodes are sperarately connected each to their respective negative pad.
 Part 2: cut this LED.

   c. the rotary encoder needs to be  the basic version (no pcb attached) due to space constraints